-Ways to travel and get to Thassos (Thasos, Tasos) island by flight, bus, car rental, own car, train or ship?
+Ways to travel and how to get to Thassos (Thasos, Tasos) island by flight, bus, car rental, own car, train or ship?
 Its easy to reach Thassos because this island is all closed to transportation centers such as Kavala, Xanthi, Thessaloniki, airports.
-If you want to know more about Thassos (Thasos, Tasos) please click this link.

 Thassos is an amazing Greek island that you will see spectacular beaches.
 If you dont know where is Thassos, click here.
 Easy access to getting Thassos by plane, car rental or your own car.
 Read our article and choose one.